 I was catching up with my friend Ian yesterday and our conversation turned philosophical (as it usually does when we are sharing a few craft beers).
 At one point he asked, “Do you think that American society is on the path to solving its problems, or are we not even asking the right questions?”

-For example, over the past few weeks I have slowly rolled out my new website (the one you are reading right now).
-The launch hasn’t been as easy as I had hoped; and that’s not because it’s hard to make WordPress do what I want (although I did go through three different themes).
+For example, over the past few weeks I have slowly rolled out my new website.
+The launch hasn’t been as easy as I had hoped.
+And that’s not because it’s hard to make WordPress do what I want (although I did go through three different themes).
 The hard part was changing the focus of my online presence from my company, RockStar Consulting, to me, David J.P.
 Fisher – aka D. Fish.

 Some of the questions I was asking myself weren’t very helpful.
-It’s not that I’m suffering from a lack of confidence; but I’ve realized that with the impending release of Networking in the 21st Century I have to put myself out there a lot more than I have done in the past.
+It’s not that I’m suffering from a lack of confidence.
+But I’ve realized that with the release of Networking in the 21st Century I have to put myself out there a lot more than I have done in the past.
 And that can be scary.
 It felt safer to ask, “Why would someone want to read an article that’s on iamdfish.com – what credibility do I have?”

 So I’ve decided to ask better questions: